LanaD-cell/ProjectOne-Unleash/README.md

   - The site was sent to friends for feedback and testing.
   - A Code Institute Template was used for the basis of my site.
   - External links open in a new tab.
+  - Tested that my site works on a other browser, Microsoft Edge.
+  - I ran my code through W3C Validator and W3C CSS Validator to test.

 ### Desktop testing
   - Testing was mainly performed using [Google Devtools](https://developer.chrome.com/docs/devtools)